NYS Labor Laws: Everything You Need to Know

 New York Labor Law 740: NY Whistleblower Law

-An employee or worker, in order to obtain the safeguards conferred by the New York Whistleblower Law, who threatens to disclose or discloses to a manager, supervisor, executive or to a community legal body, or who protests to or says no to participating in, a practice, policy or activity of the employing organization or the employer’s legal agent that the employee believes establishes improper quality of care for patients is required to first bring the these circumstances to the attention of a manager, supervisor or executive and must giventhe employer a reasonable amount of time to correct the practice, activity, or policy which reasonably could be considered constituting improper quality of patient care.
-This requirement to first bring the these circumstances to the attention of a manager, supervisor or executive and must given the employer a reasonable amount of time to correct the practice, activity, or policy which reasonably could be considered constituting improper quality of patient care does not apply to a worker’s disclosure (or threatened disclosure) to a manager, supervisor, executive or to a community legal body where the patient care represents an imminent concern for public safety or health, or the safety or health of a particular patient.
+An employee or worker, in order to obtain the safeguards conferred by the New York Whistleblower Law, who threatens to disclose or discloses to a manager, supervisor, executive, or to a community legal body, or who protests to or says no to participating in, a practice, policy, or activity of the employing organization or the employer’s legal agent that the employee believes establishes improper quality of care for patients is required to first bring these circumstances to the attention of a manager, supervisor, or executive and must give the employer a reasonable amount of time to correct the practice, activity, or policy which reasonably could be considered constituting improper quality of patient care.
+This requirement to first bring these circumstances to the attention of a manager, supervisor, or executive and must give the employer a reasonable amount of time to correct the practice, activity, or policy which reasonably could be considered constituting improper quality of patient care does not apply to a worker’s disclosure (or threatened disclosure) to a manager, supervisor, executive, or to a community legal body where the patient care represents an imminent concern for public safety or health, or the safety or health of a particular patient.
 The employee must reasonably believe that disclosing this information to a manger, supervisor, or executive would not result in disciplinary or corrective action.

 In order to prove a claim, a plaintiff under the Whistleblower Law must establish a couple of things:

 - Due to disclosure to a manager, supervisor, executive or public body

 - An illegal activity